-The temperature of your aquarium is an important factor in the comfort and well being of your fish.
-Unlike humans and warm-blooded animals, fish do not produce their own body heat.
+The temperature of your aquarium is an important factor in the comfort and well-being of your fish.
+Unlike humans and other mammals, fish do not produce their own body heat.
 They must rely on the temperature of the water to maintain their body temperature.
-This aquarium heater guide covers everything you need to know about heaters, from types to sizes to placement.
+This makes it very important that you keep your aquarium at the proper temperature for your pets.
+This aquarium heater guide covers everything you need to know about heaters.

 01 of 05